Six Word Stories

 2014 JavaScript All the Things

 Around this time, there was also a meteor.js version of the front-end and back-end.
-Since I had a React version that was decoupled from the back-end, I though I’d write a back-end using Express.js with MongoDB.
+Since I had a React version that was decoupled from the back-end, I thought I’d write a back-end using Express.js with MongoDB.

 2016 Return to Rails